 Qualifications

-Another option is to enter via the highly competitive Civil Service Fast Stream.
-For entry onto the two-year Diplomatic and Development Fast Stream, you'll need to have (or be expecting) at least a 2:2 degree, degree apprenticeship or higher.
-You must also be a British citizen (dual nationality is acceptable) and have been resident in the UK for at least five of the last ten years, to include a consecutive 12-month period.
+If you have (or are expecting) at least a 2:2 degree, degree apprenticeship or higher in any subject, you can apply to the five-year Civil Service Fast Stream Diplomatic and Development scheme.
+Existing civil servants can apply without a degree.
+You must also be a British citizen (dual nationality is acceptable) and have been resident in the UK for at least five of the previous ten years, to include a consecutive 12-month period.
+You'll be based in London and East Kilbride (office moving to Glasgow) for years one and two, followed by an overseas placement in years three to five.

 For details of the current recruitment policy, including recruitment freezes, see Working for the FCDO.